 No walk through downtown El Paso would be complete without checking out the Dome Bar at the historic Hotel Paso Del Norte, Autograph Collection.
 With a circular bar and a 25-foot Tiffany-style glass dome as the centerpiece, the bar is a sight to see.

 Although all of the cocktails looked amazing, I loved the pretty pink-grapefruit mezcal paloma – especially after discovering that the El Paso-based founders of the mezcal, MaybeWest Mezcal, were seated next to me at the bar promoting their new label.
-It was fascinating to hear about the origin of MaybeWest’s product in the remote areas of the Sierra Madre in western Mexico, and then tasting the smoky woodfire flavor of the mezcal against the tart grapefruit juice.
+It was fascinating to hear about the origin of MaybeWest’s product in the remote areas of the Sierra Madre in western Mexico, and then taste the smoky woodfire flavor of the mezcal against the tart grapefruit juice.

-4. Shop Local At Historic Union Plaza
+4. Union Plaza District

 For a bit of Texas railroad history, head to the Union Plaza District, the home of the El Paso Union Depot that was built between 1905 and 1906.
 The district is now a center for entertainment and nightlife downtown.